-Once we have removed the affected teeth we another x-ray to make sure that all of the roots have been removed and there is no damage to the jawbone.
+Once we have removed the affected teeth we may take another x-ray to make sure that all of the roots have been removed and there is no damage to the jaw bone.

 5. Scaling.
 Scaling is the process where the tartar is removed from the teeth.
-Tartar is produced by bacteria that lives on the teeth.
+Tartar is produced by bacteria that live on the teeth.
 Tartar causes inflammation of the gums (gingivitis) and this leads to recession of the gums, exposure of the tooth roots, and eventually loss of the tooth.
-We remove the tartar with a combination of an ultrasonic scaler and hand scaling (similar equipment as the human dental hygienists).
+We remove the tartar with a combination of an ultrasonic scaler and hand scaling (just like the human dental hygienists).
 Removal of the tartar on the teeth is vital to improving the health of the mouth and it also removes one of the sources of the patient's halitosis (bad breath).

-The ultrasonic scaler is being used to remove tartar
+The ultrasonic scaler is being used to remove tartar from the teeth